ftena/cplusplus-snippets/README.md

         $ make sort
         $ make time

-* Some snippets have a makefile and should be used to compile the code.
+* Some snippets have a makefile and it should be used to compile the code.
 * Use cmake if available